 (3) Where there is no person entitled to succeed to the property of the deceased under the regulations, and no valid claim is made to the balance of the estate within 2 years after the date of death of the deceased, the Governor may, on application, and notwithstanding the provisions of any other Act, order that such balance be distributed beneficially amongst any persons having a moral claim thereto but where no such order is made or is made in respect of a portion of the balance of the estate only, the Public Trustee shall thereupon vest the property of the deceased in the Authority upon trust that it shall be used for the benefit of persons of Aboriginal descent.

-(4) A certificate under the hand of the Director-General of the department established under section 4 of the Community Services Act 1972 shall be conclusive evidence as to the person or persons entitled under the regulations to succeed to the estate of any deceased or missing person of Aboriginal descent or that there is no person so entitled.
+[(4) repealed]

-(5) Where an order is made by the Governor pursuant to the provisions of subsection (3), no claim thereafter lies against the Public Trustee, the Treasurer, the Authority, the Director-General of the department established under section 4 of the Community Services Act 1972 or any person in whose favour the order is made, for or in respect of any money or property that is, or is obtained through, the subject of the order.
+(5) Where an order is made by the Governor pursuant to the provisions of subsection (3), no claim thereafter lies against the Public Trustee, the Treasurer, the Authority or any person in whose favour the order is made, for or in respect of any money or property that is, or is obtained through, the subject of the order.

-[Section 35 amended by No.121 of 1984 s.34; No. 57 of 1997 s.14.]
+[Section 35 amended by No.121 of 1984 s.34; No. 57 of 1997 s.14; No. 34 of 2004 s.
+251.]

 36. Property of deceased or missing persons of Aboriginal descent to be paid and delivered to executor or Public Trustee